mglerner/mglerner.github.io/posts/switching-to-nikloa-for-jupyter-notebooks-and-a-static-site.md

 I've been using WordPress for quite a while, almost entirely because it's an out-of-the-box blog setup that just works.
 But it kind of sucks for what I mostly want to do, which is stick some code into blog posts.
 In fact, what usually happens is that I do something in a Jupyter notebook, and want to stick it up as a blog post.
 That's a real pain in WordPress.
 The best I found was converting the notebooks to html and then including them as a static block, but those invariably are brittle and ugly.

-So, smart people like [Fernando Perez]() and [Michelle Gill]() switched over to something that deals natively with Jupyter notebooks a long time ago (so long ago they were called IPython Notebooks!).
+So, smart people like [Jake Vanderplas](http://jakevdp.github.io) and [themodernscientist](http://themodernscientist.com) switched over to something that deals natively with Jupyter notebooks a long time ago (so long ago they were called IPython Notebooks!).
 I'm a slow pony, but I'm switching to Nikola.
 It seems to be the easiest one at the moment.
 It's a static page generator, which is more than fine for my purposes, and it deals natively with Jupyter notebooks.
 Sweet.
 I thought it would be useful to document the process for future-me.
 I leaned heavily on the Nikola site (including the [documentation for import_wordpress](https://getnikola.com/handbook.html#importing-your-wordpress-site-into-nikola)).
 The process wasn't completely trivial, but that's because I did some hacky stuff to get Jupyter Notebooks included in my WordPress posts anyway.
 This seems like a lot of work for like 13 posts, but nobody ever claimed I was wise.

 ## Grabbing the site